-We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our audit opinion.
+I believe that the audit evidence I have obtained is sufficient and appropriate to provide a basis for my audit opinion.

 State of New Mexico, Office of African American Affairs and Honorable Timothy M. Keller, New Mexico State Auditor Page 2